Camino del Norte

 Situated among forests of birch trees and greenery typically of inland of Galicia, this accommodation with 42 spacious and cozy rooms with terrace and everyone fully equipped: bathroom (bath with clamping bar, hair dryer, etc.), TV, air conditioning (warm/cold), free WIFI, safe, minibar, laundry, room-service and wake-up service.
 Other facilities: restaurant, cafeteria and also spa (gym, massage and massage cabins, gravity and pressure jet, sauna and active pool)

-As you walk along quiet paths, you pass traditional houses and green fields, and you may find yourself passing through small forests.
-The path crosses the country road several times and winds under motorway bridges, yet it never loses its rural tranquility.
-En route, you pass the small church of San Juan de Alba and finally arrive in the charming village of Baamonde.
+Take a walk along quiet paths, passing traditional houses and green fields, and through small forests.
+The route crosses several country roads and passes under motorway bridges, yet it never loses its rural tranquillity.
+You will pass the church of San Juan de Alba and the charming village of Baamonde along the way.
+After crossing the Parga River, the San Alberte Chapel provides the perfect place to take a break.
+Finally, shady forest paths will lead you to SeixĂłn de Abaixo, where your transfer to Friol will be waiting.

 The seven double rooms that make up the Casa da Galbana cultural hotel have been designed with the goal of providing you with the best rest.